 All you need to do to make this black beans recipe is combine well-rinsed beans, water to cover, and a bit of salt in a large pot.
 Bring to a boil, then reduce the heat to a rolling simmer, and simmer with the lid off for 40-60 minutes.

-Cooking beans in the oven was a new technique for me!
+Cooking dried black beans in the oven

 How to cook black beans in the oven?
-All you need is beans, water to cover, and salt in a Dutch Oven or another heavy, oven-proof container with a lid.
+All you need is beans, water to cover, and a pinch of salt in a Dutch oven or another heavy, oven-proof container with a lid.
 Put the lid on, and put the pot in a preheated oven.
-You'll need to bake your beans for about 80-90 minutes using this technique.

-As with the stovetop and oven techniques, you can easily remove the lid and check your beans at any time when you cook black beans in the slow cooker.
+As with the stovetop and oven techniques, you can easily remove the lid and check your beans at any time when you cook dried black beans in the slow cooker.
 This is a great option if you want to come home to a batch of freshly cooked beans - but you will definitely have to plan in advance.

 Black Bean Conversions and Yield